OpenMoonRay/openmoonray-docs/docs/moonray/maps/AttributeMap.md

         default: Cd

-        <p>the name of primitive attribute to display when attribute 'map type' is set to 'primitive attribute'</p>
+        <p class=jekyll-theme-minimal scene-class-attr-comment">the name of primitive attribute to display when attribute 'map type' is set to 'primitive attribute'</p>

     <h3>primitive_attribute_type</h3>